TRILOGY OF POWER

 The autobiographical aspect of Lacuna is an alarm clock that didn't wake up the train-driver G. Marcozzi (father of the author) on August 2nd, 1980, the day of The Blogna massacre - La strage di Bologna, a terror attach that killed 85 people and wounded over 200.

-If the author's father would have gone at work on time, he would have been exactly on the waiting room of the Bologna train staton, where the explosion of the bomb happend.
+If the author's father would have gone at work on time, he would have been exactly on the waiting room of the Bologna train station, where the explosion of the bomb happened.

 The protagonist (the secret agent Lacuna) tries to rationalize, decompose, she tries to imagine what are the plots and forces that have brought her up to there, not to identify the perpetrators, but to dig into her strength.
 It is not an easy process: before the tribunal of one's own self, one is always alone, and inadequate both in body and in words.
 In fact, Lacuna speak a mumbled and clumsy English, that increases the sense of inadequacy and the absurdity that always accompany the attempt to explain and to rationalize.